ibrahimahmed443/express-crud/README.md

 express-crud
 ============

-A basic CRUD app written in Express/Node for a books collection using Mongodb and using Angular for the front end.
+A basic CRUD app written in Express/Node for a books collection using Mongodb and Angular for the front end.

 Note: This app should only be used for learning purposes.
 This is not a production-ready code and it's a work-in-progress.